opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel/index.md

 Given that operational changes often reflect visually, such as indicator lamps on buttons, [`OperableArea`](/libs/mapper/OperableArea) and [`Canvas`](/libs/mapper/Canvas) commonly overlap as illustrated above.

-Please focus on the upper ECAM display placed in the view as a [`CapturedWindow`](/libs/mapper/CapturedWindow).
+Focus on the upper ECAM display placed in the view as a [`CapturedWindow`](/libs/mapper/CapturedWindow).
 Notice that unlike when popping out a window in FS2020, the title bar and window frame are hidden, seamlessly integrating into the instrument panel.
 This illustrates how fsmapper actively manages the state of windows from other processes, captured as CapturedWindows, enhancing their utility as components within the view.